MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-business/trial-playbook-defender-business.md

    [Use your Threat & Vulnerability Management dashboard](mdb-view-tvm-dashboard.md).

-2. [View and respond to detected threats](mdb-view-manage-incidents.md).
+2.	**[View and respond to detected threats](mdb-view-manage-incidents.md)**.
 As threats are detected and alerts are triggered, incidents are created.
 Your organization's security team can view and manage incidents in the Microsoft 365 Defender portal.
 Try these features:

    - [View and manage incidents](mdb-view-manage-incidents.md)
    - [Respond to and mitigate threats](mdb-respond-mitigate-threats.md)
    - [Review mediation actions in the Action Center](mdb-review-remediation-actions.md)
    - [View and use reports](mdb-reports.md)

-3. Manage security policies.
+3.	**[Manage your security policies](mdb-view-edit-create-policies.md)**.
 In Defender for Business, security settings are configured through policies that are applied to devices.
 To help simplify your setup and configuration experience, Defender for Business includes preconfigured policies to help protect your company's devices as soon as they are onboarded.
 You can use the default policies, edit policies, or create your own policies.

    Try these features:

    - View, edit, and create policies
       - [Learn about the default policies](mdb-view-edit-create-policies.md#default-policies-in-defender-for-business)